 #1 – Engineering BOM

-It defines the design (i.e. drawing) of the end product.
-Such design is made by the engineering department.
+It defines the design (i.e., drawing) of the end product.
+The engineering department makes such a design.
 The design itself specifies the requirement.
 It has alternate or substitutes part numbers.
 The dimensions of each sub-assembly are also specified in such BOM.
 Each line of BOM specifies the description part, name of the part, part number, unit of measurement and its size, and other relevant specifications

 #2 – Manufacturing BOM

 The requirements herein are specified from the angle of actual manufacturing rather than just designing.
 However, engineering BOM aids the manufacturing BOM.
 MBOM specifies the processes which are required at the execution stage and thereby keeping all things ready for manufacturing activities

 #3 – Sales BOM